phglab/ALFATClust/README.md

 ## Citation
 Chiu, J.K.H., Ong, R.TH.
 Clustering biological sequences with dynamic sequence similarity threshold. *BMC Bioinformatics* 23, 108 (2022). https://doi.org/10.1186/s12859-022-04643-9

+## Release update
+- 2022-06-28:<br/>
+    - Replaced a Python library function that is not supported by Mac OS.
+    - Updated the sequence cluster evaluation module to fix the runtime error that is raised during direct execution in host machine.
+    - Added the conda environment file.

 ## Sequence file requirements
 The input sequence file must be:
 1. Consisting of either DNA or protein sequences
 2. In FASTA format

 ## Installation
-- **Docker**<br/>
+- **Method 1: Docker**<br/>
-    ALFATClust is available as a Docker package, from which a Docker image can be built and then use it to create a Docker container as a virtual environment.<br/><br/>
+    ALFATClust is available as a Docker package, from which a Docker image can be built and then use it to create a Docker container as a virtual environment.
+Details of Docker and its installation can be found [here](https://www.docker.com/).<br/><br/>
     **Step 1:** The Docker image can be built via either the repository URL or the local directory:<br/>
     - **Option 1: Build with repository URL**<br/>
         The following command builds a Docker image managed by the host Docker engine:
         > docker build -t *\<image name>* github<span>.com/phglab/ALFATClust</span><br/>